 Lissa McKinney

-33 Years District and Superior Court throughout Massachusetts
+41 Years District & Superior Court throughout Massachusetts.
+Experience matters!

-Lissa McKinney graduated Suffolk University (1981) and Suffolk University Law School (1984) and started as a trial lawyer with the Committee for Public Counsel Services in Worcester and Boston.
-Her courtroom and trial experience spans 40 years and more than 1,000 bench or jury trials, probable cause hearings, restraining order hearings and evidentiary hearings.
-Lissa's practice concentrates on labor and employment law, personal injury, consumer fraud complaints, administrative hearings, and ALL matters of criminal defense.Out of the courtroom, she represent clients at the Registry of Motor Vehicles, Department of Employment and Training, DSS Fair Hearings, disciplinary hearings of licensed occupations, and firearms licensing appeals.
+I graduated Suffolk University & Suffolk University Law School and started my career as as a trial lawyer with the Committee for Public Counsel Services (CPCS) in Worcester and Boston.
+My courtroom and trial experience spans 41 years and more than 1,500 bench or jury trials, probable cause hearings, restraining order hearings and evidentiary hearings.
+Despite broad experiences in superior & district court, I'm presently focusing my work on personal injury cases, clerk magistrate hearings, restraining order and harrassment order hearings, ticket and motor vehicle hearings, and ALL matters of criminal defense in the District Court.
+Outside the courtroom, I represent clients with licensing issues at the Registry of Motor Vehicles including Immediate Threat suspensions.
+As my schedule permits, I pursue firearms licensing appeals.

-Lissa is a member of the Massachusetts Bar, the U.S. District Court for the First Circuit, & the Florida Bar,
+I am admitted to the Massachusetts Bar,the U.S. District Court for the 1st Circuit, & the Florida Bar and a

 - Criminal Law